joelhawksley/identity/talks/2021/slides.md

 ^ This data structure represents how Ruby interprets the code we write.

+^ As an aside, the Rubocop linter works by analyzing these data structures.

 ^ S And you can see at the bottom that we have our render call to `wiki/show`

 ^ For reference, here is the equivalent Ruby code for this tree: